sakaiproject/sakai/samigo/README.import_export.txt

 fill-in-the-blank questions.
 (SAM-271).
   c.
 Selection-level feedback is not retained for matching questions.
 (SAM-520)

-4. Exporting model answers.
-  Model Short Answer is not supported for exporting Short Answer/Essay question.
-(SAM-271).

-5. Sakai specific metadata.
+4. Sakai specific metadata.
 Sakai specific metadata is supported by embedding assessment information in QTI format.
 The following metadata elements are not yet supported:
     a.
 High Security IP address settings,
     b.
 Rich text in submission message.
 (SAM-271)

-6. Import and Export of Character Entities and Non-XHTML Data.
+5. Import and Export of Character Entities and Non-XHTML Data.
 As of 2.01 is should be possible to include characters such as '&' in titles and correctly export and import them.
 Previously only rich text fields escaped them out properly.
 The the well-known symbols, "&", "<" and ">" are always supported.